-The limitations of science and of STEM education in shaping public opinion are dramatically shown by a brilliant collection of studies.
-On a number of these, the lead author is Prof. Dan Kahan, who is based at Yale Law School and also works with the Harvard Safra Center for Ethics.
+Examples where politics defeats science in shaping public opinion are dramatically shown by a brilliant collection of studies.
+On a number of these, the lead author is Prof. Dan Kahan, who is on the faculty at Yale Law School and also works with the Harvard Safra Center for Ethics.
 Kahan overflows over with good ideas, and this post draws heavily from his published articles.

 An example from a 2013 study will give the general idea.
 Many people believe that if Americans had a better grounding in science and math they would embrace the scientific consensus rather than take positions diametrically opposed to the known facts.
 The researchers decided to test whether this is true.